ylyamin/RT-Thread-on-Allwinner-D1H/documentation/lcd_driver.md

 # LCD Display driver

-In this chapter we will learn haw control display in Devterm (found is MIPI DSI LCD display).
+In next chapter we will learn haw control display in Devterm (found is MIPI DSI LCD display).
 Also I have Sipeed Lichee RV with 4.3 RGB LCD Display.
 That we will bring up too, will be described at the end.

-## DevTerm display type
+## DevTerm display

+### Define Display type
 DevTerm use 6.86 inch LCD Dispaly.<br>
 How I can control this dispaly ?
 First of all what interfaces and chip this dispaly have ?<br>